Dentists recommend 2 checkups per year. Book Your Checkup Today.

 BY Gold Coast Dental

-Gum Disease or Periodontal Disease is an infection-driven inflammation of the gums and supporting bone around teeth.
-It starts as gingivitis, which is reversible with better daily care and professional cleanings, and can progress to periodontitis, where bone and attachment are lost.
+Gum disease (periodontal disease) is an infection and inflammation of the gums and supporting bone.
+It often starts as gingivitis (reversible) and can progress to periodontitis, where bone and attachment are lost.

 What causes it?

-Dental plaque bacteria trigger the body’s response.
-Over time, dental plaque buildup hardens into tartar on teeth, deepens pockets, and damages tissue and bone.
-Smoking, diabetes, and poor home care raise risk.
+Plaque bacteria trigger the body’s response.
+Over time, plaque hardens into tartar, pockets deepen, and tissues break down.
+Smoking, diabetes, and inconsistent home care raise risk..

-Gum Disease links with heart health and diabetes control.
-Large reviews show an association with cardiovascular disease, and therapy can lower A1c in people with diabetes by about 0.3%–0.4% in the short term.
+Studies link periodontal disease with heart health and diabetes control.
+Therapy can modestly lower A1c in people with diabetes in the short term (about 0.3–0.4%).

 Can gum disease kill you?